graze/standards/standards.md

   }
   ```

-17. If statements should check for type as well as what you are searching for.
+17. Equality in if statements SHOULD use the triple equals operator (===) for type checking.

   ```php
   if ($a === $b) {